Art-Pacific home | Site map | Guide to artifacts > New Guinea artifacts >

 "Deman ... are malevolent spirits that live in trees called barandama by the Kambot people and used by them for making canoes.
 Before a tree is felled, a food offering should be placed before the tree to warn the deman to move to another tree.
 Deman can be of either sex." from Mark Bilong Sepik, p.
 39.

-In Kambot in 1995, we collected an usual group depicting the Catholic Stations of the Cross.
-A patron of The Crosiers | American Museum of Asmat Art purchased the 14 story boards for their collection.
+We collected an usual group depicting the Catholic Stations of the Cross in Kambot in 1995.
+A patron of The Crosier Brothers' American Museum of Asmat Art purchased the 14 story boards for the museum's collection.

 Kambot, Chimondo and Bobten Villages on the Keram River all make story boards.
 Sales pay for school fees, for outboard motors and fuel to navigate the long distances on the rivers.
 Sago palms, which provide the staple food, are scare on the Keram, so families use carving income to buy rice and tinned fish when the rainy season floods make their gardens unusable.